lagoshny/ngx-hateoas-client/README.md

   sort: {
     name: 'ASC'
   },
-  // useCache: true | false, when cache is enable then by default true, false otherwise })
+  // useCache: true | false, when the cache is enabled then by default true, false otherwise })
   .subscribe((shop: Shop) => {
     // some logic